 This may seem obvious, but write about what you love and what you are knowledgeable about.
 When you write about what you’re interested in your passion will show through in your writing.
 This makes your new career in blogging more enjoyable and more manageable.

 If you want to add more articles about a particular subject that you aren’t an authority perhaps you should more authors to your team.
-Many WordPress themes include support for multiple authors as well custom author pages (like this author page from the Chic WordPress Theme).
+Many WordPress themes include support for multiple authors as well custom author pages.

 Want to add authors without giving them free reign over your blog?
 Try a plugin like the free User Role Editor for WordPress.
 This plugin allows you to limit access for various user roles (admin, contributors, subscribers, etc.) and then assign those roles to your registered users.